Crepiks/how-to-crack-ti/answers/vue/vue.md

 ## What are modules in vuex?

 Modules are grouped set of actions, mutations, state and getters with specific namespace.
+Modules are used to decompose domains into separate similar parts.

 ## How do you represent one way data flow in vuex?